Perfect roast potatoes

 - be afraid of goose or duck fat – it’s excellent and does not give you a heart attack

-- let them stand around when ready – meat can rest, potatoes can’t
+- let them stand around when ready – meat should rest, potatoes must not

 - just stick sprigs of rosemary among the spuds for roasting – it needs to be chopped finely to give them flavour